-Within the RT routine, we first compute the Gauss points and weights on each subinterval of the spatial mesh (based on the canonical Gauss points and weights computed during the call to SETSOL by the main program).
+Within the RT routine, we first compute the Gauss points and weights on each subinterval of the spatial mesh.
 We then call the VALUES routine with the Gauss points as input to evaluate the time derivative of the approximate solution at the Gauss points on all subintervals.
 In order to obtain values of the time derivative of the approximate solution, we pass the vector of time derivatives of the B-spline coefficients into the VALUES routine.
-We then multiply the absolute values of these time derivatives by the appropriate Gauss weights and sum over all subintervals to get an approximation to the integral of $|U_t(x,t)|$ over [0,1], for the current time.
+We then multiply the absolute values of these time derivatives by the appropriate Gauss weights and sum over all subintervals to get an approximation to the integral of $|U_t(x,t)|$ over [0, 1], for the current time.
 The gstop function in this case is the difference between this integral approximation and the tolerance with which the numerical solution is computed.

-The corresponding main program, after calling BACOLI95\INIT and SET-SOL, calls BACOLI95 to determine the time at which the approximate solution reaches steady state (as defined above).
-We find that the solution reaches steady state when $t \approx 17.684440$ .
+The corresponding main program, after calling BACOLI95_INIT and SET-SOL, calls BACOLI95 to determine the time at which the approximate solution reaches steady state (as defined above).
+We find that the solution reaches steady state when $t \approx 17.684440$.
 The main program prints out the solution and then terminates.
 The solution at this time is shown in Figure 7.